sakbhav/Console-Website/cv.md

  system.

 ##### OneView | One.com
-* Created a new monitoring system for SysAdmins to monitor multiple interfaces in one screen.
+* Created dashboard for SysAdmins to monitor multiple monitoring systems in one screen.
 * Created the backend for integrating Nagios/Shinken, ticket tracker system in python.
-* Created the interface specially crafted for big screen to show the current systems health.

-##### K-anonymity | IMS Engineering College
-* Created new algorithm to achieve K-Anonymity with full traversal tree.
-* Implemented the new alogorithm in Java to achieve optimal solution in minimal time.

 ##### Open source
 * **[Passwd Mgr](https://www.softpedia.com/get/Security/Password-Managers-